 Perspective in the Midst of Tragedy

 For years these memories have haunted me—circumstances beyond my comprehension.
-And the more people I talk with, the more I realize that these stories exist for all of us.
+But the more people I talk with, the more I realize that these stories exist for all of us.

-The truth of that statement doesn’t make it any easier to write.
+The truth of that statement doesn’t make it easy to write.
 I want answers.
 I want to know why.
 But I’m learning that, maybe it’s not our purpose to have answers.
-Maybe it is our purpose to choose how we will respond when answers aren’t readily available.
-Maybe the answers we’re looking for will only be found through perseverance.
+Maybe it is our purpose to choose how we will respond when answers aren’t available.
+Maybe that’s how we’ll find the answers we’re looking for.

 In these moments, we must recognize our ability to continue with strength that isn’t our own.
 It is in the valleys of life where God has taught me that He is my rock.
-And as I press into my faith, I’m reminded that I have been given a choice.
-These moments will define me, but I get to decide how.
+And the more I press into my faith, the more I’m reminded that I have been given a choice.
+These moments in life will define me, but I get to decide how.

-As I think back now, Paw Paw and I had a little secret.
+Paw Paw and I had a little secret.
 We parted ways with a handshake almost every time we said goodbye.
 And hidden inside his weathered palm was a twenty-dollar bill.
-These handshakes, coupled with his soft chuckle, are the very thing I will hold on to.
+These handshakes, coupled with his soft chuckle, are the very thing I hold on to.

 His generous spirit gave me far more than twenty dollars with each handshake.
 He was passing on his legacy to me.
-And that is the legacy I will pass along to my sons.
-It is a legacy of strength mixed with gentleness, faith mixed with action, and joy in the midst of pain.
+That is the legacy I will pass along to my sons—strength mixed with gentleness, faith coupled with action, and joy in the midst of pain.

 Whatever adversity you face today, I pray that you understand that you still have a choice to respond.
+And, know that you are not alone.
 In fact, your response has the power to create a legacy that will be a beacon of hope for those who are walking through the valley.